Shelagh Rogers

 Shelagh Rogers, OC, is a Canadian broadcast journalist based in British Columbia.
-She is the host and producer of CBC Radio One's The Next Chapter, and former chancellor of the University of Victoria.
+She is the current chancellor of Queen's University at Kingston.
+She is also the host and producer of CBC Radio One's The Next Chapter, and the former chancellor of the University of Victoria.

 Background

 Rogers grew up in Ottawa, Ontario.
 Rogers began in broadcasting at CFRC, the campus radio station of Queen's University.
 She also worked at Kingston, Ontario's CKWS, hosting a country music program while still a student at Queen's.
 She later went on to produce a daily current affairs TV show and served as the station's late-night weather presenter.

 Rogers graduated from Queen's University's arts program (B.A., art history) in 1977.

-Rogers is a member of the Metis nation of Greater Victoria.
+Rogers is a member of the Métis Nation of Greater Victoria, a chartered community of the Métis Nation British Columbia.